suncoast-devs/handbook/lessons/cs-api-servers-crud/lecture.md

 We will follow these guidelines while building our API:

-- GameNight is the model we are going to manage
+- GameNight is the model we are going to manage.
 - If an endpoint uses the `GET` verb we expect the endpoint to return the same resource each time and not modify it.
 - If an endpoint uses `POST/PUT/DELETE` it will modify the resource in some way.
 - `POST` will modify the "list of all games" resource by adding a new GameNight.
-- `PUT` will modify a specific game night by supplying new values
+- `PUT` will modify a specific game night by supplying new values.
-- `DELETE` will modify a specific game night by removing it from the "list of all game nights"
+- `DELETE` will modify a specific game night by removing it from the "list of all game nights".

 ---